No staff injured in Youth Correctional Center escape; no other details released

-No staff members were injured when four teenage boys escaped the Youth Correctional Facility in Mandan on Friday night, according to the state Department of Corrections and Rehabilitation.
+No staff members were injured when four teenage boys escaped the Youth Correctional Facility in Mandan on April 8, according to the state Department of Corrections and Rehabilitation.

 There is an exception for the purpose of apprehending a juvenile.
-The Highway Patrol on Friday night released the names and photos of the four juveniles and asked for the public's help in locating them.
+The Highway Patrol on April 8 released the names and photos of the four juveniles and asked for the public's help in locating them.
 The agency did not say if the boys presented any danger to the public.

 North Dakota Newspaper Association attorney Jack McDonald said, "State law does not appear to prohibit disclosure of the details of the escape and capture, but neither does it require the disclosure."